OpenVisualCloud/Media-Transport-Library/doc/run.md

 ### 5.9 Lower fps if ptp4l&phc2sys is enabled

-You could see below similar epoch drop log, it's likely caused by NTP and phc2sys are both adjusting the sysytem, please disable NTP service.
+You may have noticed a similar epoch drop log, which is likely caused by both NTP and phc2sys adjusting the system.
+To address this issue, please disable the NTP service.

 ```bash
 MT: DEV(0): Avr rate, tx: 4789 Mb/s, rx: 0 Mb/s, pkts, tx: 4525950, rx: 9